 Again Liane was silent, rearranging her thoughts.

-"The first years of my life I grew up among Erimian's priestessess, but Anakin took me to the imperial domains on the other side of Morantan when I was seven.
+"The first years of my life I grew up among Erimian's priestessess, but Anakin took me to the imperial domains on the other side of Morantan when I was nearly six years old.
 If Anakin was staying at the domains he personally oversaw my education and upbringing.
 To me, he was my father, and he accepted I called him so.
 He taught me wrong things, many wrong things, but he also took care of me in a way only a compassionate person would do.
-He took excellent teachers to Morantan and I learned a lot of very useful knowledge.
+He brought excellent teachers to Morantan and I learned a lot of very useful knowledge.
 Without the little spark of goodness in Anakin's heart I wouldn't have survived, guys, and that's why I'm still grateful to my foster-father."

 "Weren't you never afraid of him?"
 Yarmod asked, "Did he tell you what he did to his opponents."